guchengxi1994/guchengxi1994/README.md

 ### I am XiaoShuYuI.
 I'm Interested in everything but having a bad memory.

-- 🔭 I’m currently working on ?
+- 🔭 I’m currently working on finding another video game
 - 🌱 I’m currently learning rust
 - 💬 Ask me about Dark Souls,Bloodborne,Sekiro or Elden Ring
 - 📫 How to reach me: by email guchengxi1994@qq.com